 The wind turbine generators of the Project will convert the wind's energy into electricity to feed into the Hydro One transmission system.
 This Project is considered to be a Class 4 Wind Facility.
-The Project is proposed to consist of 45, 1.62 MW turbines with a total nameplate capacity of up to 72.9 MW, though 48 turbine locations will be permitted.
+The Project is proposed to consist of 37, 1.62 MW turbines with a total nameplate capacity of 59.9 MW, though 38 turbine positions are being permitted.